 “You can never over-communicate a key message to the team.
 The moment you are absolutely sick of mentioning something to the team is the moment they are just starting to understand it," Leith says.
 Everyone will feel like a more valued part of the team if they're made aware of what is happening, what the goals are, and where you expect the agency to go in the future.
 That's how you build a team that sticks with you.

 “One day you wake up and there may be 100, 1000, or even 10,000 people that are counting on your concepts or your leaderships and in order to build that positive team culture.
 We have to realize that it doesn’t happen overnight, it doesn’t happen in a month, and probably doesn’t even happen in a year.
 So be patient, trust the process, and constantly be evolving,” Leith says.

-Keeping the focus on the wellbeing of your team, and one day you will look back and see an amazing culture of success.
+Keep the focus on the well-being of your team.
+One day, you will look back and see an amazing agency culture of success.